whitetreebible/blog/docs/blog/posts/2025-11-15-fast-and-slow.md

 # Reading Slow

-In Gen 1, there is a startling parallel between the darkness "on the face" of the watery abyss (tehom) and the spirit of God hoving/fluttering "on the face" of the waters.
-In most English translations the words are different for variety, but in Hebrew, "al panim" is repreated--paralleling the darkness with the spirit of God and the watery abyss (tehom) with the waters (mayim).
+In Gen 1, there is a startling parallel between the darkness "on the face" of the watery abyss (tehom) and the spirit of God hovering/fluttering "on the face" of the waters.
+In most English translations the words are different for variety, but in Hebrew, "al panim" is used for both--paralleling the darkness with the spirit of God and the watery abyss (tehom) with the waters (mayim).
 It reminds me of Psalm 18:11 where Yahweh makes himself a covering from the "darkness of waters" for Himself.

 What do I call "the deep"?
 After a few dictionaries and lexicons, I settled on "watery abyss" for tehom, to distinguish it from the "waters" (mayim) that are also present in the creation account.
 The watery abyss is a chaotic, primordial state, while the waters are part of the created order.